Hotel SEO: The How to Guide

 - Get noticed by other websites.

-From a more technical point of view, this is going to:
+From another point of view, this is going to:

 - Help your website content attract more social shares,